Limmud is ...

 Limmud events …

-- our flagship is Limmud Conference, held over five days in December at the University of Warwick
+- our flagship is Limmud Conference, held over five days in December at Pendigo Lake, Birmingham

-- inspired by the summer festival scene, Fest is an outdoor festival held over the August bank holiday weekend, with the emphasis on music, performance and informal learning
+- inspired by the summer festival scene, Limmud in the Woods is an outdoor festival held over the August bank holiday weekend, with the emphasis on music, performance and informal learning

 - around the UK, local teams plan and run Limmud events; there are regional Limmud communities in Bournemouth, Brighton, Cambridge, Essex, Hackney, Harrow, Leeds, Liverpool, Manchester, Newcastle, South London, South East London, Scotland and the Thames Valley

-- supported by Limmud International there are now more than 40 Limmud communities running events across the world
+- there are now more than 80 Limmud communities running events across the world

 We publish too …